When should I apply?

 The University of Pittsburgh School of Dental Medicine introduces predoctoral students to the practice of dentistry in a simulated learning environment.
 The simulation clinic provides 80 student workstations that are fully equipped with closed circuit video monitors, dental units, operatory lights, computers and simulated patients.
 This modern facility provides an ideal interactive environment for instructors and students.

 Pittsburgh is a fast-growing city with many opportunities.
 Magnificent historic and modern buildings interrelate to create a scenic skyline.
 People come to applaud performances of theater, dance and world-class music.
-The streets are alive with shoppers, cafes and bistros, and fans flock to watch championship sports teams battle at PNC Park, Heinz Field and PPG Paints Arena.
-Pittsburgh has emerged as a city of vibrant nightlife, fantastic neighborhoods and wonderful people—a city full of excitement and endless possibilities.
-From the restaurants and bars of the South Side to the unique shops and markets of the Strip District to the acres upon acres of public city parks, Pittsburgh has become a place of entertainment that draws visitors from far and wide who can sample all the city has to offer.
+The streets are alive with shoppers, cafes and bistros, and fans flock to watch championship sports teams compete at PNC Park, Heinz Field and PPG Paints Arena.
+Pittsburgh is a city of vibrant nightlife, fantastic neighborhoods and wonderful people—a city full of excitement and endless possibilities.
+From the restaurants and bars of the South Side, to the unique shops and markets of the Strip District, to the acres upon acres of public city parks, Pittsburgh has become a place of entertainment that draws visitors from far and wide who can sample all the city has to offer.